trivial-space/sketches/README.md

 [Three.js](https://threejs.org/), [Stack.gl](https://github.com/stackgl) and
 others pioneering immersive WebGL experiences.

-A special thanks goes to the people and teams behind [TypeScript](https://github.com/Microsoft/TypeScript) and [Webpack](https://github.com/webpack/webpack).
+Thanks also to the people and teams behind [TypeScript](https://github.com/Microsoft/TypeScript) and [Webpack](https://github.com/webpack/webpack).
 These tools provide a major upgrade in terms of productivity and development comfort.